sjswitzer/SchemeJS/notes.md

 I digress.
 The point is that JITs will go to town on the generated code and since teams of talented engineers have put countless man-years of effort into making JavaScript fast.
-I stand atop all that work without hardly lifting a finger.
+I stand atop all that work hardly lifting a finger.
 It's interesting to note the degree of correspondence between Scheme's runtime and a JavaScript runtime.
 You couldn't design a better Scheme runtime if you tried: